Minor Sparsifiers and the Distributed Laplacian Paradigm: Introduction

 For unit capacity graphs, the runtimes we achieve in Theorems \ref{thm:max-flow}, \ref{thm:min-cost-flow}, and \ref{thm:shortest-paths} for the maximum flow problem, mincost flow, and negative weight shortest path problems are

 For sparse unweighted graphs with $m = O(n)$, and polynomially small diameter $D = n^{2/7-\Omega(1)}$, the algorithms in Theorems \ref{thm:max-flow}, \ref{thm:min-cost-flow}, and \ref{thm:shortest-paths} run in a \emph{sublinear} number of rounds, i.e. $n^{1-\Omega(1)}$ rounds.
 To our knowledge, these are the first exact sublinear round algorithms for unit maximum flows, bipartite matchings, and negative weight shortest paths for any regime of diameter $D$.
 Our distributed maximum flow algorithm extends to directed graphs, while the previous work by Ghaffari et al.~\cite{GKKLP15} considered the approximate setting and works only for undirected graphs.
-In fact, for the maximum flow problem, we believe that our results are the best known in all regimes -- see Section \ref{sec:Related} for further discussion.
+In fact, for the maximum flow problem, our results are -- to the best of our knowledge -- the fastest known in the low-diameter regime; see Section \ref{sec:Related} for further discussion.

 At a high level, our runtime comes from two pieces.
-The results of \cite{M16,CMSV17} show that in $\O(m^{3/7})$ rounds of an interior point method, each round which involves solving a Laplacian system on the underlying graph with edge weights / resistances, we can reduce the amount of residual flow to $\O(m^{3/7})$.
+The results of \cite{M16,CMSV17} show that in $\O(m^{3/7})$ rounds of an interior point method, in each round which involves solving a Laplacian system on the underlying graph with edge weights/resistances, we can reduce the amount of residual flow to $\O(m^{3/7})$.
 The residual flow can routed combinatorially with $\O(m^{3/7})$ rounds of an augmenting paths or shortest paths computation.
 Therefore, the total number of rounds required to implement the interior point method is $O(m^{3/7+o(1)}(n^{1/2}+D))$ using Theorem \ref{thm:Main}, and the shortest path computations can be done in $\O(m^{3/7}(n^{1/2}D^{1/4} + D))$ rounds using the results of \cite{CM20}.
 Combining these gives the result.